python/pyperformance/doc/benchmarks.rst

 -------------

-Benchmark ``loads()`` function of the ``tomllib`` stdlib module on a large TOML file of GitHub's data.
+Benchmark ``loads()`` function of the ``tomllib`` stdlib module on a large TOML file of GitHub's real world data.
+It heavily exercises string operations such as concatenation, subscripting and iteration of a real world application.

 tornado_http